The History of Infest

 Infest festival started back in 1998 as an idea to get people into the bar at Bradford University Students’ Union over the summer, when the students had gone home.

-The venue manager was a guy name Geoff who had worked at the world famous Leeds goth club Le Phonographique in the 1980s.
+The venue manager was a guy named Geoff who had worked at the world-famous Leeds goth club Le Phonographique in the 1980s.
 That was the era of The Sisters of Mercy, and Geoff knew that goths like to drink, a lot.

-Some time in early 1998 the call went out organise a event that would attract some goths to Bradford.
-Gareth Harvey aka Gadge, Bradford’s top goth, was asked by Geoff the venue manager to get something together.
+Sometime in early 1998 the call went out to organise an event that would attract some goths to Bradford.
+Gareth Harvey aka Gadge, Bradford’s top goth, was asked by Geoff, the venue manager, to get something together.
 Gadge signed up us friends Crusty Chris Molyneux, who had been working at Student Union events instead of studying archaeology, and club-kid Maxi Slag Niblock, who seemed to know everybody, to make it happen.

 Gadge, Chris and Max went away for the weekend to the best show they knew about, to drum up some interest.
 A trip to Whitby Goth Weekend in April 1998 got the ball rolling.